XxNILOYxX/nomad/README.markdown

 #### Setting the `initial_samples`

 The `initial_samples` parameter in `config.ini` specifies the number of initial configurations to be simulated.
+A minimum of 300 initial samples is recommended when using the DNN regressor, while 100 is sufficient for other regressors.
+For the best results with the DNN, a value of 500 or more is highly encouraged to ensure the model has enough data to learn effectively.

-It is recommended to use a value of at least 100.
-A sufficiently large and well-distributed set of initial samples ensures that the optimization algorithm thoroughly explores the defined search space.
+A large and well-distributed set of initial samples is essential for the optimization algorithm to thoroughly explore the search space.
 You can manually provide these initial configurations to guarantee comprehensive coverage of the possible enrichment combinations within your defined `central_range` and `outer_range`.

 ### Step 4: Configure `config.ini`
 Edit `config.ini` to match your reactor model.
 Key parameters include: